Progressive web apps – offline web applications using service worker

 console.info('All files are cached');

-return self.skipWaiting(); //To forces the waiting service worker to become the active service worker
+return self.skipWaiting(); // Forces the waiting service worker to become active

 })